What is Brotli Compression

 Note: For Brotli to work properly, both your server and client must support the compression algorithm.
 Don’t worry, Cloudflare acts as our server in this case.
 Cloudflare actually acts as a reverse proxy, that is, all requests to your web pages are sent to Cloudflare’s server first and then Cloudflare fetches the page from your server and displays it to the user.

 Now, open up KeyCDN’s Brotli Test page, enter your blog address, and hit the ‘Test’ button.

 Since I have enabled Brotli compatibility already, my site passed the test.
 Now, your site should pass the test too.

-Though Brotli isn’t supported on all browsers yet, a majority of them are already compatible and are accepting Brotli encoded format.
+Though Brotli isn’t supported on all browsers yet, most of them are already compatible and accept Brotli encoded format.
 If you want to learn how to enable Brotli support directly on your web server, here’s a post from the good guys at SitePoint.
-In that post, they have demonstrated how you can install and configure Brotli on your server.
+In that post, they demonstrated how you can install and configure Brotli on your server.
 If you are using WordPress and want to configure Brotli to work with WordPress, you will definitely find it interesting.

 Thus I hope that you found this post helpful in learning how to set up Brotli compression on your website.
 By the way, do check out my post on how to optimize WordPress for performance.
 I’m pretty sure it will help you get a 100/100 PageSpeed score.
 If you have already optimized WordPress and are not interested in that post, you might be interested in my HTTP to HTTPS migration checklist.